polarfire-soc/meta-polarfire-soc-yocto-bsp/README.md

 The `icicle-kit-es` target machine provides support for building images suitable for programming to the oficially supported QSPI flash memories.
 The `core-image-minimal-mtdutils` generates a Linux image with either a `.nand.mtdimg` or `.nor.mtdimg` file extension in the `build/tmp-glibc/deploy/images/icicle-kit-es/` directory.

-For more information on how to enable QSPI support on PolarFire SOC, please refer to the [booting from QSPI](https://mi-v-ecosystem.github.io/redirects/booting-from-qspi_booting-from-qspi) documentation.
+For more information on how to enable QSPI support on PolarFire SoC, please refer to the [booting from QSPI](https://mi-v-ecosystem.github.io/redirects/booting-from-qspi_booting-from-qspi) documentation.

 ##### Building a Linux image suitable for a Winbond W25N01GV NAND flash memory (Default)